semaphoreci/docs/docs/programming-languages/go.md

             - go version
 ```

-If the version of Go that you need is not currently available in the Linux VM,
+If the version of Go that you need is not available in the Linux VM,
 we recommend running your jobs in [a custom Docker image][docker-env].

 ## Test summary